 Christine tried to resist feeling defensive, but she couldn’t help it.
 “That’s not fair.
 I gave Anthony the best care I possibly could.”

 “I agree.
 You were very professional, and I know you made his last few weeks more comfortable.
 I will never forget what you did for him.
-But after so many of years of being judged, it’s not that difficult to tell when someone is uncomfortable around you.”
+But after so many years of being judged, it’s not that difficult to tell when someone is uncomfortable around you.”

 Christine was disappointed that he had been able to read her true feelings.